Garryinio/HighschoolRecord/README.md

 <b>To run:</b>

-Open the project (.sln) in Visual Studio.
+Open the project (.sln) in Visual Studio or use .exe file at ProiectMPP\bin\Debug\ProiectMPP.exe
 ----------------------------------------------------------------------------------------------------------------------------------------
 <b>To Login:</b>